 - 180 gr flour

 - 1 pack baking powder 11gr

 - 1 pinch salt

 Optional Chocolate coating

-Add the sifted flour, yeast, pinch of salt and grated coconut.
+- Add the sifted flour, baking powder, pinch of salt and grated coconut.
 Combine.

 - Melt butter.
 Add it to the preparation with the coffee and mix again.
 The dough is ready.

 - Bake for 50 minutes at 175 °C.